Baoqi/metabase-dremio-driver/README.md

 For Metabase 0.43.0+, there were many changes, for exmample, the build tool changed from lein to Clojure CLI Tools.
 So, the build steps for metabase-dremio-driver 1.1.x also changed.

+For Metabase 0.46.0+, there were more changes.
+For that version, we should use build.sh instead

 ### Prereq: Build Metabase source locally

 Please refer to [Building Metabase](https://www.metabase.com/docs/latest/developers-guide/build.html) document.